Food security experts warn Gaza is at critical risk of famine if Israel doesn't end its blockade

 It rates an area as in famine when at least two of three things occur: 20% of households have an extreme lack of food, or are essentially starving; at least 30% of children six months to five years suffer from acute malnutrition or wasting, meaning they’re too thin for their height; and at least two people or four children under five per every 10,000 are dying daily due to starvation or the interaction of malnutrition and disease.

-The report found that the first threshold was met in Gaza, saying 477,000 people — or 22% of the population — are classified as in “catastrophic” hunger for the period from May 11 to the end of September, and another million area at “emergency” levels, meaning they face very large gaps in food and high levels of acute malnutrition.
+The assessment on Monday found that the first threshold was met in Gaza, saying 477,000 people — or 22% of the population — are classified as in “catastrophic” hunger, the highest level, for the period from May 11 to the end of September.

+It said more than 1 million people are at “emergency” levels of hunger, the second highest level, meaning they have “very high gaps" in food and high acute malnutrition.

-The malnutrition and deaths thresholds were not met.
+The other thresholds were not met.
 The data was gathered in April and up to May 6.
 Food security experts say it takes time for people to start dying from starvation.

+The report said if the blockade and military campaign continues, “the vast majority” in Gaza will not have access to food or water, civil unrest will worsen, health services will “fully collapse,” disease will spread, and levels of malnutrition and death will cross the thresholds into famine.

 Aid groups have shut down food distribution for lack of stocks.
 Many foods have disappeared from the markets and what’s left has spiraled in price and is unaffordable to most.
 Farmland is mostly destroyed or inaccessible.
 Water distribution is grinding to a halt, largely because of lack of fuel.